 Visit a GameSense Info Centre and speak with a GameSense Advisor

 Ask a security staff member at any casino or REC

 Visit AGLC offices in St. Albert or Calgary

-If you would like to Self-Exclude from Alberta casinos and RECs but do not wish to enter those facilities to do so, you can sign up though one of our partner organizations listed below:
+If you would like to self-exclude from Alberta casinos and racing entertainment centres but do not wish to enter those facilities to do so, you can sign up through one of our partner organizations listed below.

 Problem Gambling Resources Network